The ModernLib ML Database

 & the ML Mailing List e-mail discussion group

-The ModernLib Modern Library database contains images and information about individual Modern Library titles (1917-1970) largely unavailable elsewhere in the Web or in printed form.
-It supplants (but does not replace) information in the Toledano Guide.
+The ModernLib Modern Library database contains images and information about individual Modern Library titles (1917-1991) largely unavailable elsewhere in the Web or in printed form.
+It supplants and largely replaces information in the Toledano Guide.
 The database is the heart of ModernLib.

 Images

-The database contains more than 2000 dust jacket and related images (most enhanced or reconstructed from original scans in an attempt to represent ideal states) and includes a wide variety of variations and types: pictorials, design types, and all text styles found on flexie's and hardbacks; illustrated edition acetates and box images as well as the illustrations themselves; and P-series numbered paperbacks (as opposed to the college paperback editions).
+The database contains thousands of dust jacket and related images, many enhanced or reconstructed from original scans in an attempt to represent ideal states, and includes a wide variety of variations and types: pictorials, design types, and all text styles found on flexie's and hardbacks; illustrated edition acetates and box images as well as the illustrations themselves; and P-series numbered paperbacks (as opposed to the college paperback editions).

-A title or author might be missing from the database because no one has submitted a dust jacket image.
+A dust jacket might be missing from the database because no one has submitted an image.
 (Click here to see a table of dust jackets likely to be missing from the database.)
 If you have a qualifying dust jacket that isn't shown, please let me know: The database will grow only as collectors like you submit new entries.

 Access to Information: Key to Symbols & Icons